 \subsection{Mapping and Editing Subjective Attributes}

-The second phase of the pipeline is split between the mapping and editing sub-tasks.
-The \textit{mapping task} is considered as the training phase, which maps the image latent vectors to their corresponding subjective scores to get identity-disentangled variations in the semantic feature space of the selected subjective attribute.
-The mapping allows for possible transformations of an input image in that feature space according to a user-desired value of change --- with all variations scaled such that 0 corresponds to the least possible trustworthiness, for example, and 1 corresponds to the most trustworthiness an image can elicit.
+The second phase involves mapping image latent vectors to their corresponding subjective scores to get identity-disentangled variations in the semantic feature space of the selected subjective attribute.
+The mapping allows for possible face transformations in that feature space according to a user-desired value of change --- variations are scaled such that 0 corresponds to the least possible trustworthiness, for example, and 1 corresponds to the most trustworthiness an image can elicit.
 We employ the base architecture of~\cite{abdal2021styleflow} which builds on top of FFJORD~\cite{grathwohl2018ffjord}.
-While the original design in~\cite{abdal2021styleflow} edits face attributes based on objective features such as image illumination, face pose, and expression, we instead provide face transformation mappings with subjective attribute scores (like Trustworthiness) as targets.
-Our training losses consider the transformation of the latent $w$ with respect to the target score of a given attribute --- intuitive to a human user --- with the CNF blocks learning the combined representation of multiple objective edits (age, glasses, facial hair, smile, etc.) corresponding to a given score.
+While~\cite{abdal2021styleflow} edits face attributes based on objective features such as image illumination and face pose, we provide face transformation mappings with subjective attribute scores (like Trustworthiness) as targets.
+Our training losses consider transformation of the latent $w$ with respect to the target score of a given attribute --- intuitive to a human user --- with CNF blocks learning the combined representation of multiple objective edits (age, facial hair, etc.) corresponding to a given score.